ChongCyrus/handwriting-latex/README.md

-# Handwriting and Image to LaTeX for Obsidian
+# Handwriting and Image to LaTeX

 **Handwriting to LaTeX** is an Obsidian plugin that lets you draw mathematical formulas directly on a canvas, or import images from your gallery, and convert them into LaTeX code using optical character recognition (OCR).
 It supports multiple API backends, with **SimpleTex** as the recommended (and free) option.